-By requesting a FPO, you request that payments made to your account in a cycle will be first applied to the following amounts in the order that we determine - any initial interest charge, monthly instalment, FPO fee and related interest, any of which are due or overdue in that period as described in these terms and conditions.
+By requesting a Fixed Payment Option, you request that we will first apply payments made during a statement period to the amount of any monthly instalment payment under a Fixed Payment Option which is due or overdue in the current statement period as described above.
 You may withdraw this request at any time.
-If you do so we will cancel the FPO in which case any outstanding balance of the FPO will revert to the applicable standard balance type and APR.
+If you do so we will cancel the Fixed Payment Option in which case any outstanding balance of the Fixed Payment Option will revert to the standard APR.